 Q: How can I get a mental health case manager job?

 A: First, you need a degree in social work or ra related field.
 Then you would apply for an internship at a mental health agency, a hospital, or a nonprofit organization that helps people with mental health issues.

 A: Case managers work with individuals recovering from mental illness or substance abuse problems.
 They help the individual stay on track in recovery and provide support.

 Q: What does a case manager do?

 A: Case managers go into the community to find potential clients.
-They make appointments and go to the clients’ homes to check their progress and offer support and guidance.
+They make appointments and visit clients’ homes to check their progress and offer support and guidance.
 They also follow up with the client after they’ve completed treatment to ensure that they are making progress.

 A: Case managers can help you with any questions about recovery and mental health treatment.
 If you have questions about how to pay for treatment, they can help you with that.
 They can also help with employment if you are having trouble finding work.

-Q: How long has your job as a mental health case manager been?
+Q: How long has your mental health case manager job been?